jblairpdx/GIScience_I/syllabus.md

 2. How to record, recall, and analyze this information?
 3. How to communicate and discuss this information with others?

 GIScience I explores these questions though the applied use of software designed to facilitate the collection, analysis, symbolization, and communication of information about the world; that is to turn observations of the real world into information useful for acting in the real world.
-This is often doen with maps, and much of ther work will involve the creation of maps.
+This is often done with maps, and much of ther work will involve the creation of maps.

 #### Objectives